CheyneyComputerScience/CREMA-D/README.md

 This Crowd-sourced Emotional Mutimodal Actors Dataset (CREMA-D) is made available under the Open Database License: http://opendatacommons.org/licenses/odbl/1.0/.
 Any rights in individual contents of the database are licensed under the Database Contents License: http://opendatacommons.org/licenses/dbcl/1.0/

+### Access

+If you access the GitHub repository, please fill out [this form](https://docs.google.com/forms/d/e/1FAIpQLSdvOR994_Hsx7OkBU3oCzluXcmxw2P1nr-zBxcPgVBNLdD9Eg/viewform?usp=sf_link).
+That way we can keep a record of the community of CREMA-D users.

 ##### Text Data Files:

 1. SentenceFilenames.csv - list of movie files used in study